rezacsedu/cash_liquidity_forecasting/README.md

 Suppose there are 100 bank accounts for a group of companies out of 100 business units and a central account.
 Now let's say those individual accounts that receive variable cash amounts daily (e.g., from stores or other businesses) will deposit the net cash (net cash inflow) into a central account (e.g., after paying out salaries for employees (cash outflow), service charges, and other depreciation costs).
 Also, since those 100 accounts might be within a country or spread across several countries, let's say the central account will have all the liquid money in US Dollars.
 How can we model this situation as a cash or liquidity forecasting problem such that we can forecast how much liquid cash will still be in their individual or central account so that the organization can make intelligent decisions about investing the liquid money in profitable businesses?
 This is crucial because, otherwise that money will just be sitting idle.
   </div>

-## Libraries
-The following are some most widely used Python libraries for time series forecasting tasks:
+## Standard Python libraries vs. PySpark for time series forecasting
 <div align="justify">

+When comparing standard Python libraries for time series forecasting with PySpark, the key points of comparison are scalability and computational efficiency, especially with large datasets.
+The following are some most widely used **standard Python libraries** for time series forecasting tasks:

   - [**Darts**](https://github.com/unit8co/darts): Darts is the **most comprehensive and resourceful** Python library for time series forecasting.
 It provides a variety of models, from classical to deep learning (ARIMA to XGBoost/LightGBM to Time-Series Mixer to exponential smoothing to prophet to transformers).
 More importantly, it supports both **univariate and multivariate, probabilistic forecasting**, can be used to explain some forecasting models, supports a wide variety of evaluating for the goodness of fit, and supports **back-testing via moving time windows**.
   - [**Skforecast**](https://github.com/JoaquinAmatRodrigo/skforecast/): Skforest is a Python library that eases using scikit-learn regressors as single and multi-step forecasters.
 It also works with any regressor compatible with the scikit-learn API such as LightGBM, XGBoost, and CatBoost.
 Besides, it has a **backtesting process** consisting of generating a forecast for each observation in the test set and then comparing the predicted value with the actual value.